Bethel University Mission and Values

 The College of Adult & Professional Studies prepares students for professional service and leadership through quality educational programs that build on the knowledge and competencies students have gained in their life experience.

-The adult undergraduate programs at Bethel:
+CAPS programs at Bethel:

 - Develop reflective practitioners by assisting students to apply theoretical perspectives to issues in the discipline.